juanri0s/deego/README.md

 `deego` contains reference functions for common date, time, and timezone tasks.

-All functions are well-documented, well-tested, and contain playground links to directly use or break.
+All functions are well-documented, well-tested*, and contain playground links to directly use or break.

+* there are some tests that still need to be created for current functions